adelphi-ed-tech/au-courses/content/intro-to-programming_python.md

      - private (you must share with `mcuringa@adelphi.edu`)
      - public (people can search for it and find it on the web and on youtube)
 2. Copy the link and submit it on Moodle
-3. Optional: put source code files (.py python files) in a .zip archive and submit with your link
+3. Optional: post your video on Slack for others to check out

-4. Optional: post your video on Slack for others to check out
+Your video **must be between 7 and 10 minutes** long.
+If your video is too long or too short, you will lose 2 points on the final score.

 ### Portfolio 1
 Your first portfolio covers chapters 1-5 in _How to Think Like a Computer Scientist_.